department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 ### What to know before you fill out this form

 * A 2-5 bulleted list of things people should know before filling out the form.
-This could include information such as when submitting a fom is unnecessary or if there are time limits to be aware of, etc.
+This could include information such as when submitting a form is unnecessary or if there are time limits to be aware of, etc.
 * If an additional list with separate information is useful here, you may add a second h2.